 Why is that emphasized?
 We don’t want ad-hoc requests to get out of control and dilute the power of initiative prioritization.
 A process like this one protects your vital workflow and prioritization.

 - Get Started with Classic Hangouts

 - Making and Receiving Audio Calls from Any Device with Hangouts

-- Call Into Google Hangouts Video Conference From a Phone
+- Join a Google Hangouts Video Conference From a Phone

 - Fix Audio or Video Call Audio Issues in Hangouts